venenux/alpine-wiki/tutorials/alpine-install-from-cd-to-disk-pc-single-boot-only.md

 calmed down.. in Alpine all are made by the right way.. so **if user need a desktop.. user can install a desktop**

+#### The wifi setup after install

+Please follow the guide [alpine-tutorial-wifi-routering.md](alpine-tutorial-wifi-routering.md), you will need to download the needed packages manually from another device and then but it on the installed Alpine computer using USBstorage external device.

+## NOTES: offline mode

+If you cannot setup a internet connection you cannot install Alpine linux, unless you used 64bit intel/amd and "extended" iso install media.
+Most of the packages need to setup this procedure are not included in standard images, specially those for ARM devices like RasberryPi ones becouse WIFi setup.

 ## How to use this guide